Top 10 Architecture Books Every Architecture Student Should Have

 6. The Possibility of an Absolute Architecture by Pier Vittorio Aureli

 Aureli takes the reader on a journey of rediscovering the facets of architecture.
-Historical works are examined and contemporary interpretations are given to them.
+Therefore, historical works are examined and contemporary interpretations are given to them.

 Aureli has taught at the Berlage Institute in Rotterdam where he was PhD Supervisor and Coordinator PhD Program, Columbia University in New York and TU Delft.